-INTERNATIONAL STUDENT PROGRAM LEGAL AGREEMENT 2025-26
+INTERNATIONAL STUDENT PROGRAM LEGAL AGREEMENT 2024-25

-This document creates a legally binding agreement between the natural parents, international student, and District No. 6 for participation in the Rocky Mountain International Student Program
+This document creates a legally binding agreement for participation in the Rocky Mountain International Student Program

 Student's name:

-Family name(s)
+Family name(s) Given name(s)

-Given name(s)
+INTRODUCTIO N

-The Board of Education of School District No. 6 (Rocky Mountain) (the "School District"), provides a dynamic academic and activity program to students studying in the Rocky Mountain International Student Program and its affiliated School Districts.
-This Agreement sets out the terms on which a student is accepted into the Rocky Mountain International Student Program and the obligations of those students and their families.
-Every international student and their parent(s) must read and agree to the following terms and conditions to be eligible to participate in the Rocky Mountain International Student Program" or "RMISP").
+dynamic academic an Program and affiliate student is accepted ir students and their fa following terms and o d activity program to students studyin d School Districts No. 5, 19, and 91.
+T ato the Rocky Mountain International milies.
+Every international student an Mountain) (the "School District"), provides a g in the Rocky Mountain International Student his Agreement sets out the terms on which a Student Program and the obligations of those and their parent(s) must read and agree to the in the Rocky Mountain International Student P").

-GENERAL CONDITIONS
+GENERAL CONDIT IONS